 - Omega 3 oil – no, it does not prevent heart disease.

 I could go on and on regarding popular supplements and their lack of efficacy in treating any disease claimed by the manufacturer of said supplement.
 But of course, since they don’t have to provide evidence of efficacy, it’s pretty difficult to find anything that supports the use of these supplements published in real peer-reviewed journals.
 Occasionally, a supplement may work for a specific issue.
-I mean it’s clear we need vitamin C to prevent scurvy.
+I mean we need vitamin C to prevent scurvy.
 That’s been known for years, but I wonder how often scurvy cases are seen by your average pediatrician per year.

 However, then the problem becomes much worse when examining supplements – what dosage is good and what is not?
 What formulation makes the supplement more or less effective?
 What are the supplement’s interactions with other medications – does it hurt the efficacy of the other medication?
 What are the known adverse effects of the supplements?
 What are the potential serious contraindications?
 Real medicine with real evidence has to show all of that and more.

-A lot of pseudoscience of supplements are based on anecdotes, which, as we know, are not scientific data, appeals to antiquity, and a number of other myths.
-It’s rarely based on real scientific research in the form of the gold standard of pharmaceutical research – the double blind clinical trial.
+A lot of pseudoscience of supplements are based on anecdotes, which, as we know, are not scientific data, appeals to antiquity, and several other myths.
+It’s rarely based on real scientific research in the form of the gold standard of pharmaceutical research – the double-blind clinical trial.

-How many times have you heard someone say, “vaccines are bad, it just lines the pockets of Big Pharma.
+How many times have you heard someone say, “vaccines are bad, it just lines the pockets of Big Pharma?
 Just take echinacea, vitamin D, and this blueberry-kale extract – it will protect you from cancer.”
-Here’s the thing, Big Pharma has to invest billions of dollars to develop vaccines, then to test that they are safe and effective.
+Here’s the thing, Big Pharma has to invest billions of dollars to develop vaccines, then test that they are safe and effective.
 That’s an expensive undertaking.